bbawj/note-vault/2203 Distributed Systems.md

 - No bound on time to compute
 - Clocks are not synchronized
 ### Synchronous system
+*"My server always serves requests within 1 week"*
 - Known bound on time to deliver a message (latency)
 - Known bound on time to compute
 - Known lower and upper bounds in physical clock drift rate
 Examples:
 - Embedded systems (shared clock)
 - Multicore computers
+### Partial Synchrony
+*"My server processes requests within one week when it is running, and it will eventually be running for at least a week, I just don't know when that will be."*
+- A system that is asynchronous but eventually exhibits some period of synchrony.
 ## Measuring Performance
 ### Message complexity
 The number of messages required to terminate an operation of an abstraction